websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/form-rules/using-the-require-rule.md

 # Using the Require Rule

 Use a _Require_ rule to make a field required based on one or more conditions.
-Furthermore, _Require_ rules work in association with other rules, such as the _Show_ rule.
-In this article, we are adding a _Require_ rule to a camp registration form.
+Require Rules work in association with other Rules, such as the _Show_ Rule.

-To demonstrate, assume the camp registration form includes the following:
+To demonstrate, assume the camp registration form includes these items:

 * _I am 18 Years Old or Older_: a required single selection field with two options: _Yes_ and _No_.
 * _Legal Guardian Email Address_: a text field that accepts valid email addresses.
 * A [Show Rule](./using-the-show-hide-rule.md) that displays the _Legal Guardian Address_ field if the value for _I am 18 Years Old or Older_ is NO.

-If the respondent answers _No_, the _Legal Guardian Email Address_ is displayed and the respondent must enter a valid email address.
+If the respondent answers _No_, the _Legal Guardian Email Address_ appears and the respondent must enter a valid email address.

 ## Configuring the Require Rule